The Art of Body Language: Communicating Without Words

 5. Summary

-The following graphs summarize the connections between different parts of the analysis and how they contribute to effective learning activities and assessment development.
+The following graph summarizes how different parts of the analysis connect and how they contribute to effective learning experience design collectively.